oracle/rwloadsim/docs/WORKING.md

 Note that rwloadsim only has one name-space for public identifiers, so all public names (which excludes arguments to procedures and names of local variables) must be unique.
-You could e.g. not give a SQL statement and a procedure the same name.
+You could e.g. not give a database and a procedure the same name.
 * SQL statement syntax is similar to that of sqlplus and can be terminated by a line with just a single `/`; a `.` could also have been used, just as a line ending with `;` (except when using PL/SQL).
 To allow for nice indentation of source files, the `/` or `.` may have white-space in front of it.
-* For SQL statements with placeholders (bind variables), you need to specify which of your declared variables should be bound to which placeholders.
+* For SQL statements with placeholders (bind variables), you need to match the names of these to variables in your program.
-In the example, this is done as bind-by-position; bind-by-name is also possible.
+In this case, this is the two placeholders in the values clause.
-* As this is an insert operation, using the array interface is highly recommended.
+* As this is an insert operation, using the array interface is highly recommended, so we use a _directive_ to set an array size to be used for DML operations.
-When specified, the array is implicitly created and flushed as needed; in the case above with an array size of five and a total of 12 rows, there will be three actual flushes, the first two with the array filled (the array insert is actually happening at every fifth call to
+The array is implicitly created and flushed as needed; in the case above with an array size of five and a total of 12 rows, there will be three actual flushes, the first two with the array filled (the array insert is actually happening at every fifth call to